sanjaymulchandani-xplor/file-organizer-app/DISTRIBUTION.md

 ---

-**🎯 Ready to share!** Your app is now a standalone executable that anyone can run without installing Node.js or any dependencies.
+**🎯 Ready to share!** This app is now a standalone executable that anyone can run without installing Node.js or any dependencies.